yracine/device-type.myecobee/smartapps/ecobeeRemoteSensor.md

 =====================

 - Your ecobee thermostat fully operational (and connected to wifi)
-- Your ecobee sensors connected to your thermostat and fully operationnal under the ecobee portal
+- Your ecobee's proprietary sensors connected to your thermostat and fully operationnal under the ecobee portal

+  Note: This smartapp is used to expose the proprietary remote sensors.
+For any other ST connnected sensors, refer to
+        MonitorAndSetEcobeeTemp at my github or even better ecobeeSetZoneWithSchedule which allows you to control which ST connectedsensors are used at a given period of the day according to the ecobee's schedules (Home, Away, Sleep, Awake, custom).

 - Developer access to SmartThings (http://graph.api.smartthings.com/)
 - <b>Location set for your ST account</b>